List of national founders: Venezuela

-Simón Bolívar (1783–1830) is considered to be the founder not only of Venezuela, but of many of the region's countries as the Gran Colombia, which also included Panama, Ecuador, and Colombia and Bolivia.
+Simón Bolívar (1783–1830) is considered to be the founder not only of Venezuela, but of many of the region's countries as the Gran Colombia, which also included Panama, Ecuador, and Colombia.
 José Antonio Páez led the separation of Venezuela from the Gran Colombia and formed the modern statehood of the country.
-Scholars credit president Rómulo Betancourt as the founding father of modern democratic Venezuela, and Hugo Chávez as the founding father of modern totalitarian Venezuela.
+Scholars credit president Rómulo Betancourt as the founding father of modern democratic Venezuela, and Hugo Chávez as the founding father of modern democratic-dictatorship Venezuela.

 Asia

 Afghanistan

 Ahmad Shah Durrani (1723–1773) unified the Afghan tribes and founded Afghanistan in 1747.
 His mausoleum is next to the Shrine of the Cloak in Kandahar, Afghanistan, where he is fondly known as Ahmad Shah Baba (Ahmad Shah the Father).

-However, the founding father of modernized Afghanistan is Mohammad Zahir Shah, the last King of Afghanistan.
+However, the founding father of modern Afghanistan is Mohammad Zahir Shah, the last King of Afghanistan.
 Due to this, the Afghan parliament gave him the title of "Father of the Nation."